-The dressing of stones is the method of giving a proper size, shape and finish to the roughly damaged stones as obtained from the quarry, this process is perform either by hand tools or machinery, in which hand tools used are axes, chisels, etc.
+The dressing of stones is the method of giving a proper size, shape, and finish to the roughly damaged stones as obtained from the quarry, this process is perform either by hand tools or machinery, in which hand tools used are axes, chisels, etc.

 The stone found in nature has to be quarried from its thick beds.

 After excavating large pieces of rock, it is necessary to break them into smaller sizes so that they can be used in buildings.

-The place that has good high quality natural rocks, the surface is abundantly obtainable generally known as quarry and the method of extracting stones from the natural bed is known as quarrying of stone.
+The place that has good high-quality natural rocks, the surface is abundantly obtainable generally known as a quarry and the method of extracting stones from the natural bed is known as quarrying of stone.

 Explosion using explosives is one other methodology used in the mine.